 OTPF IV is an official document of the American Occupational Therapy Association (AOTA).
 Intended for internal and external audiences, it presents a summary of interrelated constructs that define and guide occupational therapy1 practice.
 The Framework was developed to articulate occupational therapy's contribution to promoting the health and participation of people, organizations, and populations through engagement in occupation.
 It is not a taxonomy, theory, or model of occupational therapy and therefore must be used in conjunction with the knowledge and evidence relevant to occupation and occupational therapy.
-The revisions included in this second edition are intended to refine the document and include language and concepts relevant to current and emerging occupational therapy practice.

 Note: This document is 87 pages long.
-All Fieldwork Educators and Capstone Experience Mentors can access this document through the library access provided as a privilege for supervising students.
+All Capstone Experience Mentors can access this document through the library access provided as a privilege for supervising students.